-Also the sap that oozes into the water and clogs the vascular system of other flowers in the container, preventing them from absorbing water, therefore, plant material in this category should have the stem ends cut, and then stems need to be seared before the flowers are placed in the arrangement.
-There are two ways to accomplish this: Either dip the cut end of the flower in boiling water for 30 seconds or apply a flame from a match or candle to the precut flower stem for a few seconds, to seal it.
+The sap that oozes into the water and clogs the vascular system of other flowers in the container, preventing them from absorbing water, therefore, plant material in this category should have the stem ends cut, and then stems need to be seared before the flowers are placed in the arrangement.
+There are two ways to accomplish this: Either dip the cut end of the flower in boiling water for 30 seconds or apply a flame from a match or candle to the per-cut flower stem for a few seconds, to seal it.
 The cut stem ends can also be rinsed under running warm water to remove excess latex, before placing into warm water for conditioning.

 Special Notes for certain types of material:

 Carnations and pinks should have their stems cut between the node or joint, as they cannot take up water if cut or broken on the node.

 Non commercially grown Hellebores and Hydrangeas are notoriously difficult to condition when very fresh earlier in the season before the ‘weather’.
 So if picking these from your garden both will benefit from boiling water treatment as follows: Add about an inch of boiling water to a jug, then place the stem ends in the water for around 40 seconds.
 This will force out the air from the stems and allow better uptake of water.
 Take them out of the hot water, then re-cut the stem ends and put them into water up to their necks overnight before arranging.
 A more fool-proof method for Hellebores is to wait until they have formed (or are beginning to form) seed pods.
 At this stage they will condition very well and last a long time.
 For Hydrangeas, it is better to wait until they are mature and turning slightly papery before picking as very young flowers often don’t condition well.